daverick/otel-kind/README.md

 ## Install

+1. Create a new K8s cluster with kind

+    ```bash
+    ./up.sh
+    ```

-1. Create a secret with you Elastic APM endpoint and APM secret token:
+2. Create a secret with you Elastic APM endpoint and APM secret token:

     ```bash
     kubectl create secret generic elastic-secret \